eclipse-openj9/openj9-docs/docs/xms.md

 # -Xms / -Xmx

 These Oracle&reg; HotSpot&trade; options set the initial/minimum Java&trade; heap size, and the maximum heap size respectively.
-These options are recognized by the OpenJ9 VM.
+These options are recognized by the Eclipse OpenJ9&trade; VM.

 :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Notes:**